 The majority of our portfolio investments are expected to be made in the form of securities that are not publicly traded and for which no market quotations are readily available.
 As a result, our Board of Directors will determine the fair value of these securities in good faith.
 In addition, in connection with that determination, investment professionals from the Advisor may provide our Board of Directors with portfolio company valuations based upon the most recent portfolio company financial statements available and projected financial results of each portfolio company.
-The participation of the Advisor's investment professionals in our valuation process could result in a conflict of interest as the Advisor's base management fee is based, in part, on our fair market value of investments including assets purchased with borrowed funds or other forms of leverage, excluding cash, U.S. government securities and commercial paper instruments maturing within one year of purchase, and our incentive fees will be based, in part, on unrealized gains and losses.
+The participation of the Advisor's investment professionals in our valuation process could result in a conflict of interest as the Advisor's management fee is based, in part, on our fair market value of investments including assets purchased with borrowed funds or other forms of leverage, excluding cash, U.S. government securities and commercial paper instruments maturing within one year of purchase.